Biochemistry: Lipids

-Most lipids have some polar character and are largely nonpolar.
+Most lipids are largely nonpolar but may have some polar character.
 In general, the bulk of their structure is nonpolar or hydrophobic ("water-fearing"), meaning that it does not interact well with polar solvents like water.
-Another part of their structure is polar or hydrophilic ("water-loving") and will tend to associate with polar solvents like water.
+Some lipids, such as fatty acids and membrane-forming phospholipids, have a polar or hydrophilic ("water-loving") head group which will tend to associate with polar solvents like water.
 This makes them amphiphilic molecules (having both hydrophobic and hydrophilic portions).
 In the case of cholesterol, the polar group is a mere –OH (hydroxyl or alcohol).

-In the case of phospholipids, the polar groups are considerably larger and more polar, as described below.
+Phospholipids often have larger and more diverse polar head groups.

 Lipids are an integral part of our daily diet.
-Most oils and milk products that we use for cooking and eating like butter, cheese, ghee etc. are composed of fats.
-Vegetable oils are rich in various polyunsaturated fatty acids (PUFA).
-Lipid-containing foods undergo digestion within the body and are broken into fatty acids and glycerol, the final degradation products of fats and lipids.
+Most oils and milk products that we use for cooking and eating like butter, cheese, ghee etc. are composed of fats, which can refer to a broader class of lipids, but in nutrition and food science refers to the triglycerides we eat.
+Vegetable oils are rich in various polyunsaturated fatty acids (PUFA) which may exert cardioprotective effects, although evidence is still inconclusive as to their overall impact on health.
+Lipid-containing foods undergo digestion within the body and are broken into fatty acids and glycerol, the final degradation products of triglycerides.
 Lipids, especially phospholipids, are also used in various pharmaceutical products, either as co-solubilizers (e.g. in parenteral infusions) or else as drug carrier components (e.g. in a liposome or transfersome).